Q: What is Heterodox Academy (HxA)?

 A: As an association of professors, we focus on analyzing a set of challenges facing the academy and recommending solutions.
 We collect the existing research (much of it conducted by our members).
-We have created a tool to help universities collect data for themselves (see our Fearless Speech Index).
-We have developed a tool that can help universities teach their students about viewpoint diversity—see our Viewpoint Diversity Experience.
+We have created a tool to help universities collect data for themselves (see our Campus Expression Survey).
+We have developed a tool that can help universities teach their students about viewpoint diversity—see our Open Mind resource.
 Although our focus is on viewpoint diversity and freedom of inquiry among the faculty, we offer a page of advice and resources for high school students who wish to select a university that will expose them to a range of political viewpoints.

 Q: Is anyone actually listening to you?

 A: Increasingly, yes.
 See our press page.
 Journalists and university presidents are increasingly drawing on our work to understand what is happening on campus, and to find ways to improve the intellectual climate of the academy.

 Q: What is HxA’s position on all the various controversies and debates currently roiling universities?

 A: HxA is an association of professors who signed the pledge above.
 Beyond that, we have no mechanism for polling our members and asking them to weigh in on the constant stream of controversies in academic life.
 We provide a platform on which our members can express their views.
 Given the extraordinary diversity of our members by politics and by academic specialization, we would have a great deal of difficulty reaching consensus on most controversial topics.
 So please don’t ask us to weigh in or declare our position as a group on the latest campus controversy or bill in a state legislature.
 We welcome blog posts from our members on such topics, but they speak for themselves, not for the HxA as a whole.